 Inventory, lb : 0

-The Hedgehog is reminiscent to the Chanterelle mushroom because of its vibrant orange colouring and its nutty, peppery and fruity flavor.
-In fact, it is actually related to the Chanterelle, though not similar in shape and structure.
+The Hedgehog is reminiscent of the Chanterelle mushroom because of its vibrant orange colouring and its nutty, peppery and sometimes fruity flavor.
 The Hedgehog is an upright mushroom with a wide indented cap that contains downward projecting teeth on its underside.
 Its stem is stout, truncated and firm.
 The entire mushroom should maintain its golden color aside from the flesh, which is chalk white.
-Hedgehog mushrooms should not be eaten raw, but older specimens should be cooked, as they have a bitter first bite.
+Fresh, young Hedgehog mushrooms can be eaten raw, but older specimens should be cooked, as they have a bitter first bite.
 Cooked fresh Hedgehogs are very meaty in texture and hearty in flavor.

 The Hedgehog mushroom's peppery flavor becomes milder as it cooks.
 This mushroom is ideal for canning as the texture and taste can be successfully preserved.
 The Hedgehog mushroom can be used as a substitute where a recipe calls for Chanterelle mushrooms.
 Butter, garlic, cream and fresh herbs compliment the flavor of Hedgehog mushrooms.
 To store, refrigerate in a paper bag or between damp paper towels for up to a week.

 Recipes that include Hedgehog Mushrooms.
 One is easiest, three is harder.

 People have spotted Hedgehog Mushrooms using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.